Ozarks: Geology

 The St. Francois Mountains in the northeastern Ozarks are the eroded remnants of an ancient range which form the geological core of the highland dome.
 The igneous and volcanic rocks of the St. Francois Mountains are the exposed remains of a Proterozoic mountain range hundreds of millions of years old.
-The remaining hills are the exposed portion of an extensive terrane (the Spavinaw terrane in part) of granitic and rhyolitic rocks dating from 1485 to 1350 mya that stretches from Ohio to western Oklahoma.
+The remaining hills are the exposed portion of an extensive terrane (the Spavinaw terrane in part) of granitic and rhyolitic rocks dating from 1.485 to 1.350 bya that stretches from Ohio to western Oklahoma.
 The core of the range existed as an island in the Paleozoic seas.
 Reef complexes occur in the sedimentary layers surrounding this ancient island.
 These flanking reefs were points of concentration for later ore-bearing fluids which formed the rich lead-zinc ores that have been and continue to be mined in the area.
 The igneous and volcanic rocks extend at depth under the relatively thin veneer of Paleozoic sedimentary rocks and form the basal crust of the entire region.

 Grey dolomite laid down c.
-500 mya nonconformally overlies reddish rhyolite that formed close to 1500 mya in the St. Francois Mountains.
+500 mya nonconformally overlies reddish rhyolite that formed close to 1.5 bya in the St. Francois Mountains.

 A major unconformity in the region attests that the Ozarks were above sea level for several hundred million years from the time of the volcanism in the Precambrian until the mid-Cambrian with an erosionally produced relief of up to 1500 ft.
 The seas encroached during the late Cambrian producing the Lamotte Sandstone, 200 to 300 ft thick, followed by carbonate sedimentation.
 Coral reefs formed around the granite and rhyolite islands in this Cambrian sea.
 This carbonate formation, the Bonneterre, now mostly dolomite, is exposed around the St. Francis Mountains, but extends in the subsurface throughout the Ozarks and reaches a thickness of 400 to 1500 ft.
 The Bonneterre is overlain by 500 to 600 ft of dolomite, often sandy, silty or cherty, forming the Elvins Group and the Potosi and Eminence formations.
 Withdrawal of the seas resulted in another unconformity during the latest Cambrian and early Ordovician periods.
 Hydrothermal mineralizing fluids formed the rich lead ore deposits of the Lead Belt during this time.